Enhance your Career

 DOCTORAL TRAINING PROGRAMME IN PRECISION CANCER MEDICINE

-The Centre for Cancer Research and Cell Biology (CCRCB) offers a premier quality research programme leading to a MPhil/MD or PhD in a State of the Art Research Centre that has an international reputation in precision cancer medicine.
+The Centre for Cancer Research and Cell Biology (CCRCB) offers a postgraduate research programme leading to a MPhil/MD or PhD in a State of the Art Research Centre that has an international reputation in precision cancer medicine.

-Business and entrepreneurial skills sessions are also an important aspect of the programme and there are strong linkages between CCRCB and the biotech/pharmaceuticalsector, including the presence of a number of biotech/diagnostic/pharma companies in the building.
+Business and entrepreneurial skills sessions are also an important aspect of the programme; there are strong linkages between CCRCB and the biotech/pharmaceutical sector, including the presence of a number of biotec, diagnostic and pharma companies in the building.